Quantum tunneling in deep potential wells and strong magnetic field revisited: The tunneling asymptotics

 \subsection{Acknowledgments}

 This work was initiated while the second author visited LMJL at the university of Nantes in November 2021 and February 2022.
 The authors would like to acknowledge the support from the F\'ed\'eration de Recherche Math\'ematiques des Pays de Loire and Nantes Universit\'e.
 The first author benefits from the support of the French government ``Investissements d'Avenir'' program integrated to France 2030, bearing the following reference ANR-11-LABX-0020-01.
 The second author is partially supported by the Center for Advanced Mathematical Sciences (CAMS, AUB).
 The first author thanks M. Weinstein for enlightening discussions around the first version of \cite{FSW}.
+The authors are thankful to S. Fournais, L. Morin and N. Raymond for pointing out an error appearing in the proof of a former version of Proposition~6.5, and to M.P.
+Sundqvist for the attentive reading and discussions.